Meet the team

 Tim is responsible for overseeing both Alliance of Democracies and Rasmussen Global strategic communications.
 He has ten years of experience managing international press and media campaigns, working with leading politicians and international organisations.
 He has previously worked as Press and Communications Advisor to the President of the European Parliament, David Sassoli.
 Before joining the European Parliament, he worked in press and media at the European Defence Agency and in the private sector.

 Why were you formed?

 The Economist Intelligence Unit shows that just 4.5 percent of the planet lives in a full democracy.
 Meanwhile, autocrats and dictators have been in the ascendancy, spurred on by a retreat in global American leadership in recent years.
 The premise of the Alliance of Democracies is to strengthen the spine of the world’s democracies, to encourage greater cooperation between nations who share common values, to counter spoilers and support those who wish to bring more democracy to their countries.
 As the world enters a period of technological revolution and disruption, we need to ensure tech is being used for benign purposes and that it enhances democratic processes.

 The AoD is a non-profit organization funded by private sponsors, governments and individuals.
 In addition, the AoD is also supported by ‘in kind’ donations.

 How do you spend your money?

-I’d like to support the Alliance of Democracies.
 How can I get involved?